Phytotoxic Assessment Q & A

 How do I established if my soil is contaminated?

 Northpoint routinely undertake phytotoxic assessments.
-We rely on undertaking a site-specific soil survey.
-The survey will involve us characterising your target soil horizon in accordance with guidelines set out in various British Standards.
-We will sample the soil material and subject this to laboratory analysis.
-The analysis informs our assessment to establish if you have a problem.
+Above all, we rely on undertaking a site-specific soil survey.
+Consequently, the survey will involve us characterising your target soil horizon in accordance with guidelines set out in various British Standards.
+As a result, we will sample the soil material and subject this to laboratory analysis.
+Because of this, the analysis informs our assessment to establish if you have a problem.

 Are there any requirements to undertake an assessment?